k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

   - Target Environment
   - Execution ID

-## K2view Masking Advantages
+## K2View Masking Advantages

 - Supports **cross instances consistency** based on the hashed values.
-- The original value is not used as input for creating the random masked value, other than formatting purposes.
+- The original value is not used as input for creating the random masked value, other than for formatting purposes.
 - **In memory** processing.
 The MicroDB is created with the masked values.
-- Using the Fabric Masking mechanism (using **SHA-512** algorithm).
+- Uses the Fabric Masking mechanism (using **SHA-512** algorithm).
-- **Multiple masking options** to enable a maximal flexibility when masking the data.
+- **Multiple masking options** enable maximal flexibility when masking the data.

 ## De-Anonymization (Pseudonymization)

-In some cases there is a business need to get the original value of the masked LUI.
-For example, get the mail address to contact the customer.
+In some cases there is a business need to retrieve the original value of the masked LUI.
+For example, retrieve a mailing address in order to contact the customer.

-There are two recommended approaches to support de-anonymization and get the original value of the masked field:
+There are two recommended approaches to support de-anonymization and retrieve the original value of the masked field:

-- Keep the source Instance ID in Fabric and use it to retrieve the original data from source system.
+- Keep the source Instance ID in Fabric and use it to retrieve the original data from the source system.

 - Keep the encrypted version (each Instance is encrypted separately) of the original values in *Fabric only*, in addition to the anonymized values.
 Limit the access to the anonymized data only.
 Only permitted users can access the original values.